mikemeredith/saveJAGS/README.md

 This has the following advantages:

-* In the event of a power outage or other unforeseen system crash, you still have most of the results so far.
+* In the event of a power outage or other unforeseen system crash (eg, Windows 10 update), you still have most of the results so far.

 * You can get interim results without stopping the main process: start a new instance of R and read in the files generated so far.
 Abort the run if already good enough.